Momentum accelerated power iterations and the restarted Lanczos method: Numerical examples

 Our second set of test matrices from \cite{DH11} is used to benchmark performance in \cite{DSYG18}.
 Each of these matrices is symmetric.
 Table \ref{tab:testset2} specifies whether each matrix is additionally positive definite (SPD), and whether it is labeled as a Cholesky candidate in \cite{DH11}.
 The values of $\lambda_1$ listed agreed across all methods.

-The results shown in table \ref{tab:set2results} show the momentum preconditioned Lanczos($m$) algorithm \ref{alg:mPL} converging with the fewest matrix-vector multiplies for each matrix, with the power preconditioned version \ref{alg:pPL} matching that efficiency in one case.
+The results shown in table \ref{tab:set2results} show the momentum preconditioned Lanczos($m$) algorithm \ref{alg:mPL} converging with the fewest matrix-vector multiplies for three of the matrices in the set, with the power preconditioned version \ref{alg:pPL} matching that efficiency in one case and exceeding it in another.
 Of interest, the larger Krylov subspace sizes $m$ did not provide an advantage in all of these test cases.
 In particular, for {\tt c-65}, the fastest convergence was found with $m=16$.
 For this matrix, each run of restarted Lanczos without preconditioning terminated after a maximum number of iterations having nearly but not quite achieved the desired tolerance of $10^{-12}$.
 This demonstrates that the preconditioning can allow increased accuracy.
 Similar results were found for {\tt Ga3As3H12}, which achieved the best convergence with momentum preconditioned algorithm \ref{alg:mPL} using $m=32$.
+For {\tt Si5H12}, the fastest convergence was found with $m=32$, using momentum preconditioning although the iteration count differs by only three between $m=32$ and $m=64$, and similar to power preconditioning with $m=64$.
+One of the interesting observations from this data set is that the momentum preconditioning can be advantageous for restarted Lanczos for smaller Krylov subspace sizes, achieving the same or better convergence than either restarted Lanczos($m$) alone or with power preconditioning with larger Krylov subspace sizes.
+Overall this points to efficiency advantages in both iteration count and memory.